WistantKode/wistantkode/README.md

 > I'm deeply immersed in DevOps culture—mastering CI/CD pipelines, Docker, and cloud technologies like AWS and Vercel—to deliver production-ready solutions.
 Confident in tackling complex challenges, I thrive on turning ideas into serious, enterprise-grade IT solutions that drive impact.
 I love the IT world.
 I love innovation.

 > I have created innovative projects such as AI-powered interview platforms (Talent IQ), medical consultation apps (Medicare), and comprehensive medical appointment platforms (HayeckCare).
 My GitHub hosts all my personal projects.
-You can check them here: [my repositories](https://github.com/wistantkode?tab=repositories)
+You can check them here: [My Works](https://github.com/wistantkode?tab=repositories)

 ---